Khosraw/PWSH-Comp.-Club-Problems-2023-24/3. Cryptography I/CryptographyI.md

 # Cryptography I

-In cryptography, one of the most important points of attack is the process of selecting a key for encryption, which for some algorithms requires selecting random numbers that are less than or equal to some prime $P$.
-Critically, knowing the value of any key should not be able to allow the end user to deduce the value of any future key.
 The Rooks have devised a key generating algorithm that they want you to test.
 They want to use the Fibonacci numbers to help generate new keys; these are defined by
 $$F_0 = 0$$
 $$F_1 = 1$$
 $$F_n = F_{n-1} + F_{n-2}.$$